-Disturbing evidence found in Tristyn Bailey’s accused killer’s bedroom
+When told of Tristyn Bailey’s death, accused killer asks: ‘How is that my problem?’

 MORE ONLINE: Aiden Fucci, 14, to be charged as an adult | Timeline: What we know about Tristyn Bailey’s disappearance

-The affidavit states that Fucci’s story to detectives changed several times, but that he made several admissions.
-It states Fucci admitted to walking along North Durbin Parkway and getting into an argument with Bailey, “in which he forcefully pushed the victim to the ground, causing her head to strike the ground.”

 At 1:45 a.m., the warrant states, two people believed to be Bailey and Fucci were seen walking east along Saddlestone Drive.
-It states that surveillance video at 3:27 a.m. captured a person believed to be Fucci walking alone west on Saddlestone Drive and carrying a pair of white Nike shoes.
+It states that surveillance video at 3:27 a.m. recorded a person believed to be Fucci walking alone west on Saddlestone Drive and carrying a pair of white Nike shoes.

 Bailey’s body was found later that day -- Mother’s Day -- near a retention pond in a cul-de-sac in the Durbin Crossing subdivision, less than a half-mile from Fucci’s home, according to an arrest report.
 The discovery was made by a neighbor out for a walk around 6 p.m., roughly eight hours after Bailey’s family called 911 to report her missing.